-This is a popular dessert across this part of the world, especially in neighboring Turkey.
+Halva is a popular dessert across this part of the world, especially in neighboring Turkey and the Middle East.
 A sweet made from ground sesame paste (tahini), halva not only satisfies the sweet tooth but it's also packed with protein.
-One could call it the original power bar.
+One might call halva the original power bar.

-OK, these things are amazing and fabulously unique to Iran.
-Four leaf clover-shaped cookies made from finely sifted chickpea flour, rose water, powdered sugar and sweet spices like cardamom — topped off with finely chopped pistachios.
+Nakhodchi, Persian chickpea cookies, are amazing and fabulously unique to Iran.
+Four leaf clover-shaped cookies are made from finely sifted chickpea flour, rose water, powdered sugar and sweet spices like cardamom — and topped off with finely chopped pistachios.
 The result: melt in your mouth magic.
 Nokhodchi taste like nothing you've ever had.

-When you visit Iran, be certain to buy kilos of nokhodchi, for as easy as they are to make at home, to make them well is an art exquisitely executed by only the finest bakeries in Iran.
+When you visit Iran, be certain to buy kilos of nokhodchi, for as easy as they might be to make at home, to make them well is an art exquisitely executed by only the finest bakeries in Iran.

-Decorative yet tasty cookies known best by the designs stamped on top.
-Though you'll find koloocheh throughout Iran, the original — and in our opinion tastiest — version of this Persian cookie hails from the town of Fuman (northwestern Iran).
-The town is flush with bakeries selling only these cookies.
+Koloocheh are decorative yet tasty cookies known best by the designs stamped on top.
+Though you'll find koloocheh throughout Iran, the original — and in our opinion tastiest — version of this Persian cookie hails from the town of Fuman in northwestern Iran.
+Fuman is flush with bakeries selling only these cookies.
 Koloocheh are stuffed with a cinnamon, walnut and sugar filling.
 When they are fresh and warm just out of the oven, they are special packages of melt-in-your-mouth goodness.

-If you come across a pastry-ish cookie-like confection resembling a gauze bandage, you’ve found reshte and khoshkar, specialties of the Caspian area (and specifically the town of Rasht).
+If you come across a pastry-ish cookie-like confection resembling a gauze bandage, you’ve found reshte khoshkar, specialties of the Caspian area (and specifically the town of Rasht).
 The khoshkar bandages or leaves are stuffed with walnut, sugar and cinnamon, are typically fried and soaked in a sweet liquid.
-As we were told by friends in Rasht, reshteh are similar to Khoshkar, but come without walnuts or sugar.
+As we were told by friends in Rasht, reshteh are similar to khoshkar, but come without the filling.

 Our good friend from Rasht highly recommends these delights be consumed with a good cup of black tea.

 Doogh is a chilled thin plain yogurt drink, often served with mint and other dried herbs sprinkled on top.
 Doogh is surprisingly refreshing on a hot day.
 It also serves as a perfect complement to stomach-plunging, meat-heavy meals like a piled-high plate of kebabs.

-Although Iran is a dry country — that is, consumption of alcohol in Iran is forbidden by law — every restaurant features a listing of something very generously referred to as “Iranian beer,” which is essentially a non-alcholoic fruit malt beverage, which under no circumstance ought to be referred to as beer.
-Perhaps the only equivalents outside of Iran would be drinks such as root “beer” and ginger “beer.”
+Although Iran is a dry country — that is, consumption of alcohol in Iran is forbidden by law — every restaurant features a listing of something very generously referred to as “Iranian beer,” which is essentially a non-alcholoic fruit malt beverage, which under no circumstance ought to rightly be referred to as beer.
+Perhaps the only approximations outside of Iran would be drinks such as root “beer” and ginger “beer.”

-Note that Iranian beers come in all different flavors, with pomegranate being our fitting favorite.
-Once you come to terms with the fact that you aren't really drinking beer, you might actually find it refreshing.
+Note that Iranian beer comes in all different flavors, with pomegranate being our fitting favorite.
+Once you come to terms with the fact that you aren't really drinking beer, you might actually find Iranian beer refreshing.

 Fresh fruit juice abounds on city streets, especially in southern Iran.
-Our visit happened to coincide with pomegranate season and we drank generous glasses of it at every opportunity.
-Not to mention, pomegranate consumption in volume feels both cleansing and invigorating.
-Our other favorite juices include carrot and melon.
+Our visit to Iran happened to coincide with pomegranate season and we drank generous glasses of it at every opportunity.
+Pomegranate consumption in volume feels both cleansing and invigorating.
+Our other juice favorites include carrot and melon.
 Usually very reasonably priced.

 Iranian tea rooms are hubs of social gathering.
 In Iran, it’s not just about drinking tea, but about lounging back on pasha-worthy cushions on the ground and spending hours with friends and colleagues.
-Tea houses may also offer qalyan (large water pipes or hookah), in which you can smoke sweet-flavored tobacco flavors like vanilla, apple, orange and mint.
+Tea houses may also offer qalyan (large water pipes or hookah), in which you can smoke shisha, sweet-flavored tobacco in vanilla, apple, orange and mint flavors.

 Typically, black tea is served with crystalized raw sugar on a stick.
 Stir your tea with your crystalline staff and watch the sugar crystals melt away.
 A magic wand, of sorts.